panda-re/panda/README.md

 We don't currently support building on Mac/BSD, although it shouldn't be impossible with a few patches.
 We do rely on a few Linux-specific APIs.

+## Changelog

+This fork fixes an error caused when loading some plugins to a PANDA session.
+When plugins are called to a command line in this style:

+..x86_64-softmmu$ ./qemu-system-x86_64 -m 1024 -replay appname \
+  -panda-plugin x86_64-softmmu/panda_plugins/panda_callstack_instr.so \
+  -panda-plugin x86_64-softmmu/panda_plugins/panda_unigrams.so

+Sometimes may fail with the following error message:

+Failed to load x86_64-softmmu/panda_plugins/panda_callstack_instr.so: x86_64-softmmu/panda_plugins/panda_callstack_instr.so: cannot open shared object file: No such file or directory
+FAIL: Unable to load plugin `x86_64-softmmu/panda_plugins/panda_callstack_instr.so' Aborted

+This can be avoided if plugins are called the following way, as seen on PANDA Manuals:

+..x86_64-softmmu$ ./qemu-system-x86_64 -m 1024 -replay appname -panda 'callstack_instr;unigrams'

 ## Support